 The Sea Acres Rainforest Boardwalk, including the little shop and cafe, is a lovely attraction in Port Macquarie, for kids and adults.

 Constructed in 1879, the Tacking Point Lighthouse is the 13th oldest lighthouse in Australia.
 It was built following a series of ship wreckings in the 19th century in the Tacking Point area.

 Design by New South Wales colonial architect James Barnet, the lighthouse sits atop a rocky headland, with fantastic coastal and ocean views.
 It is still in operation today.

-While the Tacking Point Lighthouse itself is an interesting enough structure, the coastal scenery surrounding the lighthouse makes this a picture-perfect attraction in Port Macquarie.
+While the Tacking Point Lighthouse is an interesting enough structure, the coastal scenery surrounding it makes it a picture-perfect attraction in Port Macquarie.

 8. Watonga Rocks

 One of Port Macquarie’s prettiest beaches is Lighthouse Beach, a 9 km long stretch of south-east facing sand with plenty of space for swimmers, sunbathers and dog owners.